ServiceNow/sncicd-plugin-activate/README.md

 - snowUsername - Username to ServiceNow instance
 - snowPassword - Password to ServiceNow instance
 - snowInstallInstance - ServiceNow instance where plugin will be activated
-- appSysID - Required if app_scope is not specified.
-The sys_id of the application
-- appScope - Required if app_sys_id is not specified.
-The scope name of the application such as x_aah_custom_app

 ## Tests